LedMetal/gibson-clone/README.md

 ## [LIVE](https://gibson.abdulsadiq.com/) (Work in Progress)

+---

+## Latest Update

+I have completed the Header component, with the navigation bar complete with all the menus and submenus.

+I used [Angular Material Menu](https://material.angular.io/components/menu/overview) as a basis of the navigation menu system.
+It was tricky in terms of the menu's positioning, as well as each subsequent sub menu's relative positioning.

+I am also saving all the dummy data into json files, which I will then send out as an Observable from a service.

+---

 ## Description

 This WIP project is a frontend clone of the [official Gibson USA website](https://www.gibson.com/en-US).